tcltk/tcl/doc/markdown/expr.md

 expr {[expr $b] * 4}
 ```

-In general, you should enclose your expression in braces wherever possible, and where not possible, the argument to \fBexpr\fR should be an expression defined elsewhere as simply as possible.
-It is usually more efficient and safer to use other techniques (e.g., the commands in the \fBtcl::mathop\fR namespace) than it is to do complex expression generation.
+In general, you should enclose your expression in braces wherever possible, and where not possible, the argument to **expr** should be an expression defined elsewhere as simply as possible.
+It is usually more efficient and safer to use other techniques (e.g., the commands in the **tcl::mathop** namespace) than it is to do complex expression generation.

 # Examples